rails/rails/guides/source/association_basics.md

 * [`has_one :through`][`has_one`]
 * [`has_and_belongs_to_many`][]

-Associations are implemented using macro-style calls, so that you can declaratively add features to your models.
-For example, by declaring that one model `belongs_to` another, you instruct Rails to maintain [Primary Key](https://en.wikipedia.org/wiki/Primary_key)-[Foreign Key](https://en.wikipedia.org/wiki/Foreign_key) information between instances of the two models, and you also get a number of utility methods added to your model.

 In the remainder of this guide, you'll learn how to declare and use the various forms of associations.
-But first, a quick introduction to the situations where each association type is appropriate.
+First, let's take a quick look at the situations where each association type is appropriate.

 [`belongs_to`]: https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-belongs_to
 [`has_and_belongs_to_many`]: https://api.rubyonrails.org/classes/ActiveRecord/Associations/ClassMethods.html#method-i-has_and_belongs_to_many